Breadcrumb

 How do we use the data in DGIS?

 We analyze the data that awardees report to DGIS.
-This information helps us make improvements to our programs’ policies and practices.
-We can monitor grantee progress toward goals.
+This information helps us make improvements to our programs’ policies and practices and allows us to monitor grantee progress toward goals.
 We report on the performance of programs, separately, as well as in aggregate.

 For non-HRSA users (such as grantees):